-So far, I have changed parameter groups between their 1980s and 2000s calibrations.
-However, history is unlikely to repeat itself.
-Figure 8 zeroes in on the interaction between volatile supply shocks and the different parameters in the monetary policy rule, effectively asking which types of monetary policy rules would turn nominal Treasury bonds risky when there are also volatile supply shocks.
-This figure plots model-implied nominal bond-stock betas on the y-axis against the volatility of supply shocks on the x-axis for different monetary policy rules.
-Panel A varies the long-term output gap weight $\gamma^x$ , Panel B varies the long-term inflation weight $\gamma^\pi$ , and Panel C varies monetary policy inertia $\rho^i$ .
-All comparative statics start from the 2000s calibration, and increase the volatility of supply shocks along the x-axis.
-The volatilities of demand and monetary policy shocks are held constant at their 2000s values, to isolate the interaction of supply shocks with the monetary policy rule on nominal bond risks.
-The baseline monetary policy rule from the 2000s calibration is indicated with a red asterisk line in all three panels.
+So far, I have changed parameter groups between the 1980s and 2000s calibration values.
+However, going forward investors might perceive a monetary policy rule that is different from historical experience.
+Figure 8 zeroes in on the interaction between volatile supply shocks and different parameters in the monetary policy rule, effectively asking which types of monetary policy rules would turn nominal Treasury bonds risky when there are also volatile supply shocks.
+This figure plots model-implied nominal bond-stock betas on the y-axis against the volatility of supply shocks on the x-axis for different monetary policy rules, while all other parameters are held constant at the 2000s calibration.
+Panel A varies the long-term output gap weight $\gamma^x$ , Panel B varies the long-term inflation weight $\gamma^{\pi}$ , and Panel C varies monetary policy inertia $\rho^i$ .
+The baseline monetary policy rule from the 2000s calibration is highlighted with red asterisks.
+This exercise shows that nominal bond betas remain robustly negative in the face of volatile supply shocks across a range of monetary policy rules plausible for the 2000s, and that nominal bond betas tend to be either flat or decreasing in the volatility of supply shocks.

-Figure 8, Panel A shows that a monetary policy rule with a lower output gap weight tends to raise nominal bond in the face of volatile supply shocks.
+Figure 8, Panel A shows that a monetary policy rule with a lower output gap weight tends to lead to a flat relationship between nominal bond betas and the volatility of supply shocks.
 Panel B shows that raising the long-term inflation weight in the monetary policy rule $(\gamma^{\pi})$ leads to very similar counterfactuals as lowering the long-term output gap weight $(\gamma^x)$ .
-This is intuitive, because the relative concern about inflation vs. the output gap in the monetary policy rule determines the long-term monetary policy response to supply shocks.
-Finally, Panel C shows that the monetary policy inertia parameter also has pronounced effects on how an increase in the volatility of supply shocks affects nominal bond-stock betas.
-When the volatility of supply shocks is low, a high inertia parameter increases the impact of monetary policy shocks on bond yields, thereby increasing nominal bond-stock betas.
-However, when supply shocks are volatile, a higher monetary policy inertia $\rho^i$ turns nominal bond-stock betas negative, as the nominal policy rate responds more slowly to inflationary supply shocks.
-Overall, plausible monetary policy rules can generate nominal bond betas that are flat or downward-sloping in the volatility of supply shocks.
-Positive nominal Treasury bond betas - as observed during the stagflationary 1980s - arise in the model through the interaction of volatile supply shocks and a monetary policy rule that puts little weight on output, high weight on inflation, and has little inertia.
+This is intuitive because the relative concern about inflation vs. the output gap in the monetary policy rule determines the long-term monetary policy response to supply shocks.
+Finally,